• Skip to primary navigation

 • Serve: You can serve the Christmas fruit cake immediately, but it is even better if served the next day.
 Sprinkle with icing sugar before serving, if desired.

-• If you make it one day in advance, let it cool completely, wrap it in aluminum foil and leave it at room temperature until the next day.
+• Make in advance: If you make it one day in advance, let it cool completely, wrap it in aluminum foil, and leave it at room temperature until the next day.

 Notes

-2. You can replace the muscovado sugar with brown sugar minus one tablespoon.
-If available, add one tablespoon molasses instead of the missing tablespoon of sugar.
+3. Sugar: You can replace the muscovado sugar with the same amount of brown sugar minus one tablespoon.
+Add one tablespoon of molasses instead of the missing tablespoon of sugar if available.

-3. You can replace one-third or half of the glace cherries with the candied peel of your choice.
+4. Substitutions: You can replace one-third or half the glace cherries with the candied peel of your choice.
+You can also replace a small handful of dried fruit with chopped nuts such as walnuts or pecans.

 Nutrition